pythonanywhere/help_pages/articles/CustomDomains.md

   * Alias: domain name, alias name, host, or just "name"
   * Canonical Name: the address, FQDN, Fully Qualified Domain Name, points to, or Host Name.

-Specifically, if you're using GoDaddy, the alias is called the "host", and the canonical name is called "points to".
+Specifically, if you're using GoDaddy, the alias is called "name", and the canonical name is called "data".

 If you're using OVH as your registrar, you may also see that they've automatically created a TXT record for `www.yourdomain.com` with a value of `"3|welcome"` --